Bible Verse Of The Day

 Prayer:

-Lord, thank You for guiding me through life's challenges.
+thank You for guiding me through life's challenges.
 Help me to trust You with all my heart and to lean on Your wisdom rather than my own understanding.
 Lead me on the path You have set for me, and give me the courage to follow You.
-Amen.

 Discussion Question: